 Chamomile and Valerian Herbs

-Valerian Herb is a similar plant with white or pink flowers that smell good as well.
+Valerian herb is a similar plant with white or pink flowers that smell good as well.
 However, its roots smell pungent in a way.
 But, you don’t have to be scared of its smell.
-The roots are the most beneficial part of this herb and is often paired with Chamomile flowers to promote relaxation and sleep.
+The roots are the most beneficial part of this herb and are often paired with Chamomile flowers to promote relaxation and sleep.